techidaily/site-win11-tips/source/_posts/advanced-network-throughput-measurement.md

  For instance, when you play a game whose processor requirements surpass what your installed processor can support, the CPU usage will rise to 100%.
 When running that game, you may also experience issues associated with low RAM.
 No, it isn't because RAM is low but because the CPU isn't powerful enough to properly utilize the RAM's resources.

- Through this process, you can determine[what hardware components on your device are causing bottlenecks](https://www.makeuseof.com/what-is-bottlenecking-my-pc-how-do-i-fix-it/) and upgrade them accordingly.
+ Through this process, you can determine [what hardware components on your device are causing bottlenecks](https://www.makeuseof.com/what-is-bottlenecking-my-pc-how-do-i-fix-it/) and upgrade them accordingly.

 ## Don't Get Bogged Down by Bottlenecks